In Rainbows: Music

 In Rainbows incorporates elements of art rock, experimental rock, alternative rock, art pop, and electronica.
 O'Brien said Radiohead were hesitant to create an "epic" record, which they felt had negative associations of stadium rock.
 However, he conceded that "epic is also about beauty, like a majestic view, and what we did on this record was to allow the songs to be epic when they have to be".
 He cited "Weird Fishes/Arpeggi" as an example of a song that was "obviously epic in scope".
 Yorke said Radiohead considered In Rainbows "our classic album, our Transformer, our Revolver, our Hunky Dory".

 Yorke said that, unlike Hail to the Thief, there was "very little anger" in In Rainbows: "It's in no way political, or, at least, doesn't feel that way to me.
 It very much explores the ideas of transience.
 It starts in one place and ends somewhere completely different."
 In another interview, Yorke said the album was about mortality and the realisation that he could die at any moment.
 O'Brien described the lyrics as universal and about "being human", with no political agenda.
 The title In Rainbows was chosen because it was open-ended and not provocative or polarising, and reflected Donwood's artwork.

 The opening track, "15 Step", features a quintuple meter and a handclap rhythm inspired by "Fuck the Pain Away" by Peaches.
-Radiohead recorded cheers by a group of children from the Matrix Music School & Arts Centre in Oxford.
+Radiohead recorded cheers by a group of children from the Matrix Arts Centre in Oxfordshire.
 "Bodysnatchers", which Yorke described as a combination of Wolfmother, Neu! and "dodgy hippy rock", was recorded when he was in a period of "hyperactive mania".
 The lyrics were inspired by Victorian ghost stories, the 1972 novel The Stepford Wives and Yorke's feeling of "your physical consciousness trapped without being able to connect fully with anything else".
 "Weird Fishes / Arpeggi" features a phasing technique influenced by the American composer Steve Reich.